Unseen Visual Anomaly Generation: Introduction

-In this work, we propose \textbf{CUT}: a \textbf{C}ontrollable, \textbf{U}niversal, and \textbf{T}raining-free visual anomaly generation framework.
-We leverage the pretrained SD model to generate anomalous patterns by providing text descriptions as input, which can include specific details of the desired anomaly type, such as 'crack' or 'scratch', offering \textbf{controllability} to the generation process.
-Instead of fine-tuning SD on available normal data, we introduce \textbf{training-free} normal distribution guidance by conditioning each generation process with a normal sample.
-This preserves the diversity and generalization ability of SD, enabling \textbf{universal} anomaly generation on unseen data and anomaly types.
-With this one model, we are able to generate realistic and diverse anomalous samples for any new objects and arbitrary anomaly descriptions.
-We observe that the original SD fails to generate realistic anomaly samples due to two inherent challenges: first, anomalies are comparatively rare in the training data for SD; second, unlike common objects and patterns, anomalous patterns typically occupy only a small region of the image, making them easy to be neglected in the generation result.
-Therefore, we introduce mask-guided attention optimization to guide the model's attention on generating anomalies by maximizing the attention value correlated with the anomaly token.
-To further prevent unrealistic generation artifacts caused by over-optimization within a local region, we propose a localization-aware scheduler to adjust the optimization speed at each step based on the area of the activated anomaly region, coupled with an early stopping strategy.
-Additionally, we use the attention map related to the anomaly token as a coarse pixel-level annotation to localize the anomaly and further propose an adapted dice loss for robust training of downstream AD tasks under such weak supervision.
+In this work, we propose \textbf{Anomaly Anything} (\method{}) for realistic and diverse unseen visual anomaly generation.
+We leverage SD for unseen visual anomaly generation with anomaly text descriptions, which can be defined manually or automatically acquired from GPT-4~\cite{openai2024gpt4} with object category as input.
+Instead of fine-tuning SD on normal data, we introduce \textit{\textbf{test-time normal sample conditioning}}, guiding the generation process on a single normal sample.
+This approach preserves the diversity and generalization ability of SD, enabling anomaly generation on novel data and new anomaly types.
+With a single model, we can generate realistic and diverse anomalous samples for any new objects and from arbitrary anomaly descriptions.
+We observe that the original SD struggles to generate realistic anomaly samples due to two inherent challenges: first, anomalies are comparatively rare in SD's training data; second, unlike common objects and patterns, anomalous patterns typically occupy only a small region of the image, making them easily overlooked in generation.
+To address this, we propose \textit{\textbf{attention-guided anomaly optimization}} to enforce the model's attention on generating anomaly concepts by maximizing the attention value correlated with the anomaly token.
+To further guide and refine the generation results, we propose \textit{\textbf{prompt-guided anomaly refinement}}, which leverages more detailed anomaly descriptions as additional semantic guidance.
+Our main contributions are:

-Furthermore, we develop a multi-class vision-language-based anomaly detection framework (VLAD).
-Instead of using real anomaly data, we train the VLAD with samples generated by CUT.
-The results show significantly better multi-class AD performance under both unsupervised and few-shot setups, demonstrating the effectiveness of \method.
-Our main contributions can be summarized as follows:

 \begin{itemize}